flenniken/collections/docs/collection-maker.md

 __Saving Changes__

-Edits to the maker page update the `cjson` file.
+Edits to the maker page update the `cjson` in memory version.
 Save your changes using the **Save** button to avoid losing them.
 Refreshing the page or selecting a different collection without saving will discard your changes.

 When you save, the `cjson` file it is downloaded to your `Downloads` folder.
 Move it to the `images` directory.
 For example: